Cat illnesses can result in a host of symptoms which consist of:

 - Sudden death

 You cannot stress the significance of a veterinary examination enough when your cat starts to show signs of illnesses.
-Lots of the diseases above have the same symptoms, and a comprehensive exam is crucial to rule out underlying issue.
+Lots of the diseases above have the same symptoms, and a comprehensive exam is crucial to rule out the underlying issues.